JY2024/squirrel-simulator/README.md

 # Squirrel Simulator

-(Download link)
+(Download link)\n
-This is a game in which the player is a squirrel that protects its nuts from monsters.
+This is a game in which the player is a squirrel that protects its nuts from monsters.\n

-Language: GDScript
+Language: GDScript\n

-## Screenshots
+## Screenshots\n
-(Screenshots)
+(Screenshots)\n

 ## License and Copyright Info
-MIT License
+MIT License\n
-Background music by bensound.com
+Background music by bensound.com\n
 Font is "Xolonium".
-Copyright © 2011-2016 Severin Meyer sev.ch@web.de, with Reserved Font Name Xolonium, SIL open font license version 1.1.
+Copyright © 2011-2016 Severin Meyer sev.ch@web.de, with Reserved Font Name Xolonium, SIL open font license version 1.1.\n